 These Amazon Basics Slim Velvet Nonslip Hangers are our favorite because they will work well in most closets.
 They don’t take up a lot of space but are sturdy enough to hold heavier items.
 If you’re looking for a very budget-friendly option, it’s no surprise that Ikea offers a great deal, with the IKEA Spruttig set of 10 hangers for just a few bucks.

 What to Look for in a Clothes Hanger

-Material Clothes hangers are made from assorted materials, including wood, plastic, metal and more.
+Clothes hangers are made from a variety of materials, including wood, plastic, and metal.
 Some materials are more slippery than others and may not be the best choice for silky shirts or lightweight tops.
-Other materials hold up better with heavyweight items like winter sweaters or wool coats.
-For the most streamlined look in your closet, it makes sense to choose only one or two types of hangers.
+For these items, look for nonslip options such as velvet hangers.
+Other, sturdier materials like wood or heavy-duty plastic hold up better with heavyweight items like winter sweaters or wool coats.
+For the most streamlined look in your closet, opt for hangers of the same material for all of your clothing.

-Space If you always seem to be pushing back hangers to try and capture more closet space, it might make sense to seek out slim profile hangers or hangers that allow you to hang multiple garments.
-Some hangers are flat and thin so they can be pushed closer together without heavily angled sides or thick hooks.
-Others have tiers of hanging space, which is perfect for multiples of the same item, like skirts or pants.
+If you're always pushing back hangers to create more closet space, you should seek out slim profile hangers or hangers that allow you to hang multiple garments on one.
+Slim hangers are flat and thin, so you can fit more of them into your closet than standard plastic hangers.
+Other hangers have tiers of hanging space, which is perfect for multiples of the same item, like skirts or pants.

 Flocked hangers are covered with a soft material, often velvet, but they have a hard interior.
 They may also have padding.
 This makes for a sturdy hanger that is still suitable for delicate items.
 “Buying a hanger that is covered in soft material is an amazing way to preserve clothes,” says Stoller.
 But keep in mind this often ups the cost of a hanger, too.